 Conclusion

-This year has been a wild ride, full of surprises, challenges, and more lessons than a semester of night classes.
-The leap from backend engineer to engineering manager has stretched me in ways I never expected—it turns out that people are a lot harder to debug than code!
+This year has been a wild ride, full of surprises, challenges, and more lessons than a semester of Linear Algebra.
+The leap from backend engineer to engineering manager has stretched me in ways I never expected—it turns out that people are sometimes a lot harder to debug than code!

-So to everyone on the journey ahead — may your coffee be strong, your meetings be short, and your impact be huge.
+So to everyone on the journey ahead — may your meetings be short, your coffee be strong, and your impact be even stronger.

 Now, if you’ll excuse me, I have some transformational communicating to do.
-Has anyone seen my cape?
+Has anyone seen my hat?